-The partners within the German-Japanese Research Alliance for Biophotonics expect significant market growth for this kind of biomedical applications and will jointly enforce their further developments in OCT.
-The transfer of temporary project structures to permanent facilities will be designed so that a self-supporting research facility will be fully operational at the end of the funding period.
+The Research Alliance for Biophotonics expects significant market growth for these biomedical applications and will drive its advancements in OCT technology.
+The transfer of the temporary project structures to a permanent regular operation should result in a research institution that will be able to operate itself at the end of the funding period.

 The measuring principle of OCT is based on the interference of light.
 A typical OCT system consists of a short coherent light source, an interferometer with a reference path and a measurement path with x-y scan mirrors and a spectrometer.
 The depth information of a sample is obtained by recording and evaluating the interference from backscattered light of different sample depths as well as light from the reference path.
 A single scan, the so-called A-scan, shows the reflection profile of the measuring object in vertical direction.
 Using x-y scan mirrors, the measurement beam can be shifted to capture images in 2D (B scan) and 3D (C scan).